-Here are some fab places to go out in Finsbury Park.
+Here are some fab places to go out or do in Finsbury Park.

 - For a full list of places in Islington you might enjoy visiting, see Where to go out locally.

 Finsbury Park is an amazing part of Islington, just on the border of Hackney and Haringey.
 The tube and train station are travel hotspots for Londoners but it’s also got the Arsenal shop, the fantastic Park Theatre (read about theatre dog Hazel here), two busy mosques, St Thomas’ Church (see interviews with the vicar Stephen Coles here) and the UKCG church, plus a host of coffee shops, cafes, restaurants and independent shops along Blackstock Road and Stroud Green Road.
-Don’t miss the amazing fashion bargains on Fontwell Road either.
+Don’t miss the amazing fashion bargains on Fontwell Road either – and it’s not just fashion in this street, there are also an increasing number of charities and start-ups, for example Big Issue, Prisoners Abroad and Outlandish.
+Read more about Prisoners Abroad’s fundraiser Sam Clarke.

 Q: Why’s there a lifesize model of an Aberdeen Angus bull opposite the Park Theatre?
 Find out in this interview with Chris Godfrey.